ooteniya1/resource-estimation/README.md

    - What is the best resource requirement for the startup time I need?
    - Not applicable to every use case
 4. What’s my breakpoint with one pod - Note the resource usage.
-   - Is the breakpoint lower than my desired metrics?
+   - Is the breakpoint lower than my desired performance target?
-   - How many replicas do I need to start with to achieve the desired metrics/performance goals?
+   - How many replicas do I need to start with to achieve the desired desired performance target?
 5. What’s the resource required to achieve the desired throughput with a typical workload?
 (You need to run this for a period of time say one day to one week)
 6. What’s the resource requirement to cope with spikes and "Black Friday" requests?
 7. Estimate the resource usage per pod/container